francesco-s/DataMerging-Classification/README.md

 ## Running the Code

-1. Install the required dependencies listed in `requirements.txt` using pip:
+1. Install the required dependencies using pip:
   ```
   pip install pandas scikit-learn matplotlib
   ```